skx/overseer/README.md

 tests which fail are retried several times before triggering a notification.

-This _smoothing_ is designed to avoid raising an alert, which then clears shortly afterwards - on the next overseer run - but the downside is that flapping services might not necessarily become visible.
+This _smoothing_ is designed to avoid raising an alert, which then clears upon the next overseer run, but the downside is that flapping services might not necessarily become visible.

-If you're absolutely certain that your connectivity is good, and that services should never fail _ever_ you can disable this via the command-line flag `-retry=false`.
+If you're absolutely certain that your connectivity is good, and that alerts should always be raised for failing services you can disable this retry-logic via the command-line flag `-retry=false`.